Skip to main content

 Hooks reference

-hermes-otel subscribes to eight Hermes lifecycle hooks.
+hermes-otel subscribes to a set of Hermes lifecycle hooks.
 Six are "always available" on any Hermes version with plugin support.
-Two are newer (session hooks) and are registered conditionally.
+The rest are newer (the session hooks, the sub-agent delegation hooks, and api_request_error) and are registered conditionally — older Hermes builds simply register fewer.

 Always available